-Heather Meier grew up camping and canoeing with her family in the Superior National Forest, spending every long weekend and vacation there.
+Heather Meier grew up camping with her family in the Superior National Forest, spending every long weekend and vacation there.
 She feels her love for the wilderness is the greatest gift she was given by her parents.
-When she was in middle school, her parents realized their dream.
+When she was in middle school, in 1982, her parents realized their dream.
 They purchased land and ultimately built a log cabin on Eagles Nest Lake #3 near Ely.
-Like most land owners in the area, they own the land (surface), but they don't own the mineral leases.
-Heather's parents worked hard to create a beautiful log cabin home that they would one day leave to her.
-In 2011 her family was notified by the State of Minnesota that the state-owned mineral under their property had been leased to a mining company.
-Heather and her parents are now working hard to save their beloved land, home, and legacy.
+Though they owned the land, they didn't own the mineral leases.
+Heather's parents worked hard to create a beautiful log cabin home that they would one day leave to her and her nephew.
+In 2011 her parents were notified by the State of Minnesota that state-owned mineral under their property had been leased to a mining company.
+Heather and her parents work to save their beloved land, home, and legacy.